kalyani179/kalyani179/README.md

 ## 🏆 Achievements

-- GeeksForGeeks Institute Rank Topper (2021-2025), 570 problems solved , 1785 Rating.
+- GeeksForGeeks Institute Rank Topper (2021-2025), 570 problems solved , 1785 Rating(3 star).
-- Ranked in Top 16% in Leetcode Globally & Ranked in Top 9% on GeekForGeeks.
+- Ranked in Top 9% in Leetcode Globally & Ranked in Top 9% on GeekForGeeks.
 - Achieved Top 1% ranking in the cloud computing NPTEL with a score of 87% .